curityio/getting-started-authenticator/README.md

 - Scope: openid
 - Prompt: login

-Run the code flow to step through the authenticator's screens.
+Run the code flow to step through the authentication plugin's screens.

 ## Test a Hypermedia Authentication API using Native Forms